-Students will be introduced to basic research methodology and literature search in order to develop and write a research proposal.
-Course is designed to prepare students to plan, implement, evaluate and write the culminating thesis or project in the final semester of their graduate research course AR 591.
+Research Methodology: Students will be introduced to basic research methodology and literature search in order to develop and write a research proposal.
+Course is designed to prepare students to plan, implement, evaluate and write the culminating thesis or project in the final semester of their graduate research course AR 591

-Summer Intensive III - June
+Summer Intensive III (June)

-AR 573 Group Supervision (1)
+AR 573 1 Hour

-A group supervision experience to examine the expressive and ethical issues that students encounter during internships.
+Group Supervision: A group supervision experience to examine the expressive and ethical issues that students encounter during internships.
 A registered art therapist will provide supervision according to the American Art Therapy Association's Education Standards.
+Internship experience continues.